 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

-- 2 frozen puff pastry (I used Pepperidge Farm puffy pastry sheet and each box comes with 2 sheets)
+- 2 frozen puff pastry (I used Pepperidge Farm puffy pastry sheet and each box comes with 2 square sheets)

 - 1 large egg yolk (for filling)

 - Gather all the ingredients.
 Preheat oven to 400ºF (200ºC).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-Place 1 sheet of pastry on baking sheet which has been lined with parchment paper.
+Place 1 sheet of pastry on a baking sheet that has been lined with parchment paper.
 Put another pastry sheet on a different sheet of parchment paper.
 Defrost for 10 minutes at room temperature.
-If you use Pepperidge Farm brand puffed pastry, you need to prick the pastry sheets with fork.

-- Preheat oven to 400F.
-By this time the puffed pastry is defrosted so cut the sheets in half with a scissor.
+- Cut the pastry sheets in half with a scissor.
 Now you have 4 rectangular sheets.
 Then make several slits on 2 sheets that will go on top of the pie.

-- Beat egg yolk in a small bowl and brush top of the pastry so it will turn nice golden brown.
+- Beat the egg in a small bowl and brush the top of the pastry so it will turn nice golden brown.
 Sprinkle black sesame seeds on top.

 - Bake for 20-25 minutes, or until golden brown.
 Let cool a bit and ready to serve in 10 minutes.